bibleexchange/courses/poetry/en/400_ecclesiastes_introduction.md

 Ecclesiastes as a book about politics and the family, about human  existence in the context of creation order.
 He envisaged Solomon not  as a solitary but as a political figure deeply concerned about social  life.
 In contrast to Jerome’s allegorical and christological exegesis of  4:4–12, Luther read this text as a strong affirmation of communal and  civic life.
 > Baker, p.
 38

+> Qoheleth demonstrates the futility of trying to find meaning in a fallen world apart from remembering one’s creator and starting with the fear of the LORD, but he also affirms life, and this tension is resolved at the conclusion of his journey precisely through his exhortation to remember one’s creator.
+Thus the futility Ecclesiastes exposes is that of trying to find meaning while embracing human autonomy in a world which depends at every point upon its creator.
+> Bartholomew, C. G. (2014).
+The Intertextuality of Ecclesiastes and the New Testament.
+In C. V. Camp, A. Mein, W. Kynes, & K. Dell (Eds.), Reading Ecclesiastes Intertextually (Vol. 587, p.
+232).
+London; New Delhi; New York; Sydney: Bloomsbury.

+> Remembering his creator is the solid ground to which Qoheleth finally returns and which enables him to affirm life—thereby granting the carpe diem passages the final say—without detracting from the brokenness of life as evident in the threefold “before” in 12:1–7.
+> Bartholomew, C. G. (2014).
+The Intertextuality of Ecclesiastes and the New Testament.
+In C. V. Camp, A. Mein, W. Kynes, & K. Dell (Eds.), Reading Ecclesiastes Intertextually (Vol. 587, p.
+233).
+London; New Delhi; New York; Sydney: Bloomsbury.

+> In my reading of Ecclesiastes, resolution comes through remembering your creator before … before … before … The decentering of the ego evoked by such remembrance puts one in a position of creature before the Creator and thus in a position to receive instruction and to obey, rather than relying on reason, experience and observation as the royal route to truth.
+> Bartholomew, C. G. (2014).
+The Intertextuality of Ecclesiastes and the New Testament.
+In C. V. Camp, A. Mein, W. Kynes, & K. Dell (Eds.), Reading Ecclesiastes Intertextually (Vol. 587, p.
+235).
+London; New Delhi; New York; Sydney: Bloomsbury.

+> The carpe diem passages in Ecclesiastes affirm feasting but within the context of a hallowing of the ordinary.
+They are not, in my view, a representation of despairing hedonism but a typically Israelite affirmation of created life, an affirmation of the ordinary we might say, evoking Charles Taylor’s use of the term in his Sources of the Self
+> Bartholomew, C. G. (2014).
+The Intertextuality of Ecclesiastes and the New Testament.
+In C. V. Camp, A. Mein, W. Kynes, & K. Dell (Eds.), Reading Ecclesiastes Intertextually (Vol. 587, p.
+236).
+London; New Delhi; New York; Sydney: Bloomsbury.

+> Ecclesiastes, I have argued, provides an important witness to the richness of ordinary, created life.
+> Bartholomew, C. G. (2014).
+The Intertextuality of Ecclesiastes and the New Testament.
+In C. V. Camp, A. Mein, W. Kynes, & K. Dell (Eds.), Reading Ecclesiastes Intertextually (Vol. 587, p.
+236).
+London; New Delhi; New York; Sydney: Bloomsbury.

 ## Authorship